How to Finance a Pool | Pool Financing Options 2025

 What is the best way to finance a pool?

 A cash-out refinance might be the best way to finance a pool if you can also benefit from refinancing your mortgage.
 Refinance loans typically have the lowest rates compared to home equity loans and personal loans.
 If you prefer access to a line of credit, a HELOC is a better match.
-For a fixed-rate and a fixed monthly payment, you can think about a home equity loan.
-And if you don’t own a home — or don’t want to use your home’s equity — you can finance a pool with an unsecured personal loan.
+Consider a home equity loan if you want a fixed monthly payment and a fixed rate.
+And if you don’t own a home—or don’t want to use your home’s equity—you can finance a pool with an unsecured personal loan.

 What credit score is needed for pool financing?